Magisk-Modules-Alt-Repo/usb-samplerate-unlocker/README.md

-## Unlocker for the USB audio class driver's limitaion (96kHz lock) on Android devices
+## Unlocker for the USB audio class driver's limitaion (upto 96kHz lock) on Android devices

 This Magisk module behaves as follows: